Scott Atlas: Ordeal and Triumph

 research, and teaching other doctors for 30 plus years

+all over the world.
 I had been a visiting professor at every one of the top medical centers in the United States from coast to coast.

 I've written more than 100 peer-reviewed papers in scientific journals.

-at the top medical centers and academic societies in the United States and all over the world in my career.
+I've had more than 600 invited lectures at the top medical centers and academic societies in the United States and all over the world in my career.
+I've had

 more than 30 funded research grants from the NIH and elsewhere on medical science.
+I've written almost 200 papers.

-I've written almost 200 papers on public policy in healthcare in my career.
+on public policy in healthcare in my career.
+And this was all pre-COVID.

-And so it was sort of stunning to hear that somehow I'm not qualified.
+And so it was sort of stunning to hear that somehow, you know, I'm not qualified.
+First of all, so that's one side of it.

 The other side of it is, frankly, this stuff is really not that complicated.

-You know, it's not about really
+It's not about really

+your specific credential.
 This is critical thinking.

-The only ingredient that's necessary to understand COVID is critical thinking, logic, and common sense.
+The only ingredient that's necessary. to understand COVID is critical thinking, logic, and common sense.

-As you mentioned, anyone who's a critical thinker can look at this, but to even insinuate that I am not the right person, this is health policy.
+this stuff was really not that complicated.
+As you mentioned, anyone who's a critical thinker can look at this, but to even

+insinuate that I am not the right person, this is health policy.
 What was shocking to me when I arrived in the White House was that there was no one on the task force in health policy.

-The importance of someone who's a scholar in health policy like myself is that it's most important to consider not just eradication of a single virus, but the impact on health of the virus, but also the impact of the policy on the totality of health.
+important to consider not just eradication of a single virus, but the impact on health of the virus, but also the impact of the policy on the totality of health.
+And those impacts are on lives lost.

 So you, when you came in,

+you were the isolation from the from the, you know, from the economic impact, et cetera.
 You were the first, as I recall, you were the first official voice.

-There were people who agreed with you, the great, what later became the great Barrington Declaration doctors and others.
+There were people who agreed with you,

-But you were were the first to say COVID is a very, can be very dangerous for select people.
+what later became the great Barrington Declaration doctors and others.
+But you were the first to say COVID is a very, can be very dangerous for select people.

-However, what we are doing by closing down the schools, locking down, is
+However, what we are doing by closing down the schools, locking down is

-going to be in a more long term, but maybe not even long term, we're going to see very serious consequences from things as varied as spousal abuse, family abuse, missed cancer screenings, miscardiac, mental health issues, drugs, all of that
+going to be in a more long term, but maybe not even long term, we're going to see very serious consequences from things as varied as spousal abuse, family abuse, missed cancer screenings, miscardiac, mental health issues, drugs, all of that were public policy issues, public health policy issues.

-But how did that, what I'm getting at is how did that, the one thing that you did say, which echoed or was synonymous with the Great Barrington Declaration was that there is something called herd immunity and it will kick in to a certain degree.
+But how did that, what I'm getting at is how did that The one thing that you did say, which echoed or was synonymous with the Great Barrington Declaration was that there is something called herd immunity and it will kick in to a certain degree.

 But how did your opponents say,

-go out and get, how did they misinterpret that or deliberately confuse that by by suggesting that you said, everybody go out and get it because kids can't get it and we want you to get COVID naturally?
+how did they misinterpret that or deliberately confuse that by suggesting that you said, everybody go out and get it because kids can't get it and we want you to get COVID naturally.

 That's not what you said.
+But what was the

+landscape about that?
+Yeah, here's the landscape.
 In March of 2020, after looking at the data for a very short period of time, in March of 2020, there were three people

-that came out for something called targeted protection, which is increasing the protection of the people with a a significant risk to die and ending or avoiding lockdowns, which are super harmful and known to be harmful to
+that came out for something called targeted protection, which is increasing the protection of the people with a significant risk to die and ending or avoiding lockdowns, which are super harmful and known to be harmful to

 particularly children,

 low-income families, the working class.
+And I said that.

+Johnny Aniti said it in March 2020.
 David Katz, in a paper called Stat News, David Katz wrote it in the New York Times in March 2020.

+And I wrote it in March 2020 in the Washington Times.
 Seven months later, the Great Barrington Declaration codified it, which was important because it gave people something that was written

+by credible people at Harvard, Stanford, and Oxford, and they could agree with.
 But for seven months, this was already voiced by Ian Edes, Katz, and myself.

-And what they did, they, the opponents, the advocates of the lockdowns, they convinced the public with two
+And what they did, they, the opponents, the advocates of the lockdowns, they convinced the public with two very important lies.

 Number one, they demonized everyone who was against the lockdowns by lying and saying that people who chose to open were choosing the economy over lives, which of course was the opposite of decades of economics literature, which said that severe economic downturns killed people.